 Trek Superfly 26

-New for 2017 is the Superfly 26 hardtail – it looks pretty mean with its all-black paintwork and red Trek decals.
-Inspired by the adult version, the Superfly is built using child specific componentry throughout plus a kids size frame too.
+From Trek we have the Superfly 26 hardtail – it looks pretty mean with its all-black paintwork and red Trek decals.
+Inspired by the adult version, the Superfly is built using child specific components throughout plus a kids size frame too.
 This means that everything works together to give confidence and control to junior riders.

 The specification for the Superfly is as expected for a high end kid’s mountain bike.
 For the drivetrain, there is an 11 speed SRAM NX system with a 30 tooth chainset at the front and an 11-42T cassette at the rear.
 This will help riders tackle the biggest of hills.